anthony-kolesov/kts46/doc/source/ControlNode.rst

         Tasks to reset.
 Array contains objects with two fields: ``id`` is a worker id and ``sig`` is a task state signature.
 If signature or id doesn't match with known values scheduler will skip them quitly.
+    :returns:
+        A dictionary with one field: ``restarted`` with a number of restarted tasks.

 Types